blkpvnthr/BLKPVNTHR-ADMIN/README.md

 # BLKPVNTHR-ADMIN Dashboard

-**Private bookkeeping dashboard for BLKPVNTHR LLC** Built for tracking business payments, monthly totals, and trust-style distributions with a modern, offline-friendly UI.
+**Private bookkeeping dashboard for BLKPVNTHR LLC** Built for tracking investments, business payments, monthly totals, and trust distributions with a modern, offline-friendly UI.

 **Stack**